shin71/Shivansh-Singla-UE203109-CSE-2-AI-LAB/lab_2_beam_search/readme.md

 # this is beam search implementation by Shivansh Singla UE203109 cse 2

+## here the size of queue and graph are already inputted code is ready to run
                         graph1 = {{0, 1, 1, 0, 0, 1, 0, 0, 0, 0},
                                 {1, 0, 1, 1, 0, 0, 0, 0, 0, 0},
                                 {1, 1, 0, 0, 1, 0, 0, 1, 0, 0},